dynatrace-oss/barista/libs/barista-components/filter-field/README.md

 ### Changing the default parsing of filter edition placeholder

-The filter field exposes a `defaultTagDataForFilterValuesParser` function, describing how the placehoder during selection should be parsed.
-However, this function can be extended and replaced through the `DT_FILTER_EDITION_VALUES_DEFAULT_PARSER_CONFIG` token, which can be injected in the parent component and assigned a function of your own.
+The filter field exposes a `defaultEditionDataForFilterValuesParser` function, describing how the placehoder during selection should be parsed.
+However, this function can be extended and replaced through the `DT_FILTER_EDITION_VALUES_PARSER_CONFIG` token, which can be injected in the parent component and assigned a function of your own.
 In addition, this token can also be overriden with an input function specific to the component using that filter instance.

 <ba-live-example name="DtExampleFilterFieldCustomPlaceholder"></ba-live-example>